Where We Be

 immensity of the glacier only became apparent

-when we saw a boat approaching its face and it
+when we saw a boat approach its face and realized

 I happened to have my camera pointed in the right direction when a chunk of the glacier calved into the lake